San Diego Longshore Accident Lawyer

 Frequently Asked Questions

-How much compensation can I receive after a longshoremen injury?
+Q: How much compensation can I receive after a longshoremen injury?

-Under the LHWCA you are generally entitled to two-thirds of your average weekly wage, subject to a capped maximum.
+A: Under the LHWCA you are generally entitled to two-thirds of your average weekly wage, subject to a capped maximum.
 Additional recovery may be available through third-party claims (for example, against an equipment maker or negligent subcontractor).

-What should I do right after my accident?
+Q: What should I do right after my accident?

 - Notify your employer within 30 days—sooner is better.